 28th of June, 1638

 The next year for another £20 Masconomet deeded the rest of Agawam—most of Essex County–to Winthrop as well.
 Did Masconomet know what he was doing when he signed these deeds?
 Yes, and that’s another story, to come.28

-As sagamore, Masquenominet was the hereditary head of an alpha or high-ranking family in his patrilineage.
-He was the authority figure for the macro-band of interrelated extended families occupying Essex County from the Merrimack River to the North River and from Lowell to Cape Ann.
-He would have been responsible for allocating and redistributing subsistence areas to the families, which is why he was the one signing the deeds.
-At the same time, Masquenominet paid tribute to a sachem, a leader from the most numerous and/or most powerful and/or prestigious band, whom the bands chose to lead them all.
-During the Contact Period he paid tribute to the eldest son of the Massachuset sachem Nanepashemet.
-The acquired status of sachem is closer to the European concept of chief.
-When inherited status and acquired status coincided, the roles of sagamore and sachem were sometimes played by the same person.
+As sagamore, Masquenominet was the hereditary head of a high-ranking family in his patrilineage.
+He was the authority figure for the macro-band of interrelated extended families occupying Essex County.
+He would have been responsible for allocating and redistributing subsistence areas to the families in the homeland, which is why he was the one signing the deeds, undoubtedly with the consent of other leaders.
+At the same time, Masquenominet paid tribute to other high-ranking sachems, including the leader of their alliance.
+During the Contact Period he paid tribute to the eldest son of the Massachuset sachem Nanepashemet (Sagamore James, Montowampate).

 Masconomet welcomed Winthrop Jr. and encouraged the English to settle, first at defensive sites near the shore.
 He invited them, for example, to occupy his fort on Castle Island in Castle Neck River, Ipswich.
 In exchange for land he asked for protection against Pawtucket enemies.
 Accounts of the Massachusetts Bay Colony record how early settlers of Ipswich aided Masconomet against the Tarrantines, as Champlain had earlier aided the Pennacook and Abenaki against the Huron (Wyandot) and the Mohawk.
 According to a deposition of William Dixie of Ipswich, for example, given in 1629: